open-policy-agent/gatekeeper/website/docs/exempt-namespaces.md

 ## Exempting Namespaces from the Gatekeeper Admission Webhook using `--exempt-namespace` flag

 Note that the following only exempts resources from the admission webhook.
 They will still be audited.
-Editing individual constraints is necessary to exclude them from audit.
+Editing individual constraints or config resource (as described above) is necessary to exclude them from audit.

-If it becomes necessary to exempt a namespace from Gatekeeper entirely (e.g. you want `kube-system` to bypass admission checks), here's how to do it:
+If it becomes necessary to exempt a namespace from Gatekeeper webhook entirely (e.g. you want `kube-system` to bypass admission checks), here's how to do it:

    1. Make sure the validating admission webhook configuration for Gatekeeper has the following namespace selector: